 Assessment and Curriculum Planning

-Here at Lyme Community Primary School we believe children should be taught to evaluate their art work, using this as a platform from which to develop their creativity and skill.
+Here at Lyme Community Primary School we believe children should be taught to evaluate their art work, using this as a platform from which to develop their spoken language, vocabulary, creativity and skill.
 In Early Years, children are assessed against the EYFS age related criteria within the strand of Expressive Arts and Design, though aspects of creativity and inventiveness can be seen in all areas of the creative curriculum.